csiro-data-school/python-files/_episodes/13-testing.md

 With a text editor, enter and save the beginnings of the `rpn` function above in a file called `rpn.py`.

-As we start to satisfy requirements, we will also need to know whether the function is working as expected and the sooner the better.
-For this we need to write unit tests: code that tests code.

 > From a Python interpreter prompt, type:
 > ~~~
 > from rpn import rpn